FerRacimo/KUPopGenMasterCourse/CoalTutorial.md

 ct<-read.tree(text=yourtree);plot(ct);add.scale.bar(cex = 0.7,col = "red")# draw tree
 ```

 You should see a tree printed out in the screen.
-If this doesn't happen, try downloading the R script from the link below, and then running it locally in your machine:
+If this doesn't happen, try downloading the R script from the link below, and then running it locally in your machine (from the folder in which you downloaded the script):

 ```
+R
 install.packages("ape")
 source("simulatecoalescencetrees.R")
 ```